psecio/secure_dotenv/README.md

 ## Usage

 To use the library, you'll need a bit of setup.
+Once you have the following two items you will not need to perform these setup steps again.

 ### Generate the key